clicknium/clicknium-docs/doc/tutorial/recorder/recapture&compare.md

 As you can see from the comparative mode, the values of the attributes "src" and "sInfo" have changed, so we should disregard them and choose different attributes.

-You can uncheck "src" and check "cssSelector" in this situation, then save locator.
+You can uncheck "src" and check "cssSelector" in this situation, then save the locator.

 ![recapture and compare](../../img/rc_locator3.png)